jmakofsk/JacobPortfolio/final-project-part-two.md

         - Gas spikes
         - Sharp drops in approval
         - The crossing/movement of the lines (trying to see if they move together)
-        - Less drawn to the food graph
+        - Less drawn to the food chart